pesekon2/venus-data-processing/README.md

-  --data_dir DATA_DIR   Path to the directory containing Venus data --cloud_min CC_MIN    Minimal desired cloud coverage in percents (inclusive) --cloud_max CC_MAX    Maximal desired cloud coverage in percents (inclusive) --operation {report,delete}
+  --data_dir DATA_DIR   Path to the directory containing Venus data --cloud_min CC_MIN    Minimal desired cloud coverage in percents (inclusive) --cloud_max CC_MAX    Maximal desired cloud coverage in percents (inclusive) --operation {report,extract}
-                        An operation to perform: Either to print suiting files on the standard output or to delete the ones that do not suit the desired cloud coverage
+                        An operation to perform: Either to print suiting files on the standard output or to extract the DBL archives for the suiting scenes --delete DELETE       Whether to delete the ones that do not suit the desired cloud coverage
 ```